 Students looking to study an undergraduate degree in Argentina will usually need to demonstrate the following:

-- You have a confirmed place on a course at a recognised education institution
+• You have a confirmed place on a course at a recognised education institution

-- You have sufficient funds in place to support yourself during your studies
+• You have sufficient funds in place to support yourself during your studies

-- You have paid all relevant visa fees
+• You have paid all relevant visa fees

-Your chosen university is willing to start the visa process for you
+• Your chosen university is willing to start the visa process for you

 International students who want to study a degree in Argentina have three main options when it comes to finding somewhere to live:

-- University provided accommodation
+• University provided accommodation

-- Private accommodation
+• Private accommodation

 Doing so will allow you to meet fellow students more easily, live in a location near the university and will often include study areas, libraries and cafeterias.